dankocreative/Rest-Post-Grid/README.md

 If you have any questions or concerns please visit my website https://dankocreative.com

-“WordPress is a registered trademark of the WordPress Foundation.
-This plugin is not affiliated with or endorsed by WordPress.”
+*WordPress is a registered trademark of the WordPress Foundation.
+This plugin is not affiliated with or endorsed by WordPress.